How legit is FlexJobs? What is it and how much can you get paid?

 How Much Does FlexJobs cost?

 For every hour you spend searching for and following leads, you lose a paid hour.
-Having a searchable list of freelance writing jobs at your fingertips, whenever you need them could mean more money in your pocket, and less money wasted looking for work.
+Having a searchable list of freelance writing jobs and a jobs board, whenever you need them could mean more money in your pocket, and less money wasted looking for work.

 Considering freelance writing jobs pay anywhere from $10 to $50 per hour, paying for a scam-free lead source makes sense considering you could spend hours looking for and applying for jobs on your own.